 PCRF funding has been provided to establish a ward based outdoor community market in partnership with Avonmouth Projects Group CiC.

 The project will create a large number of volunteer hours and seek to directly support local sole traders to try out retailing their products in a supported environment.

 Applications for funding closed in December 2017.

-Local organisations had to show how their projects will strengthen them for the future.
-They also had to:
+BCC have supported five successful applicants with various Capital project.
+Local organisations had to show how their projects will strengthen them for the future, double any PCRF grant they received.

-The selection of projects that will be funded has been made by combining:
+The selection of projects that were funded was made by combining:

 - technical assessment